HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="top100_cookies_set_from_header.png",
-  caption="Top 10 cookies set from heade.",
+  caption="Top 10 cookies set from headers.",
   description="Chart showing the name of the cookies set on the largest number of websites.
 These cookies seem to be set more often on desktop sites than mobile. `test_cookie` for doubleclick.net is used by 30.20% of desktop sites and 28.66% of mobile sites, `fr` for facebook.com by 23.04% and 20.96% respectively, `IDE` for doubleclick.net by 18.03% and 16.96%, `NID` for google.com by 4.92% and 5.09%, `yandexuid` for yandex.ru by 4.38% and 5.14%, `yuidss` for yandex.ru by 4.38% and 5.14%, `i` for yandex.ru by 4.34% and 5.09%, `ymex` for yandex.ru by 4.32% and 5.08%, `yabs-sid` for yandex.ru by 4.32% and 5.08%, `TDID` for adsrvr.org by 3.71% and 3.89%.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=2052032481&format=interactive",
   sheets_gid="1599373042",